Our partner schools and colleges

 • making trainees responsible for monitoring their own progress;

-• quick and effective response when problems occur;
+• responding quickly and effectively when problems occur;

 • encouraging the sharing of effective practice between all partners, through CPD and through the exchange of resources.